Planting a tree

 Trees add structure and shade to a garden and value to your home.
 But first they need to be planted.
-Here’s how in four easy steps!
+Here’s how to plant a tree in four easy steps!

 Brush away mulch from the top surface of the root ball to see the root collar, where the roots meet the trunk.
 When you plant, the root collar should be at or just above the soil line.
 (In poorly drained soil, plant it an inch or two higher.)